 A user is any smart card holder within a company who has access to the Mailbox and can view and download communications and administer the inbox (e.g. create/delete folders or move items from folder to folder).

 Mailbox associates are the recipients of electronic communications sent to the Mailbox.
-They can only be professional representatives or associations.
-Associates do not need to own a smart card in order to receive electronic communications sent to the Mailbox, but must have access to one to read them.
+They can be professional representatives, associations, legal practitioners, or applicants.
+Associates (if they are a natural person) do not need to own a smart card in order to receive electronic communications sent to the Mailbox, but must have access to one to read them.

 This is the number under which an association of professional representatives before the EPO is registered with the EPO's Legal Division.